 We might wish that God would discontinue his policy of evil-allowance once we come to exist, but Adams suggests that no person or generation has the right to special pleading.
 By enabling our existence, the policy has been good for us on the whole, and so morality does not seem to require that in our lifetimes it should be discontinued.

-What about condition (3) of Non-Identity Theodicy?
+This brings us to condition (3) of Non-Identity Theodicy.
 Even if God does not wrong anyone by allowing evil to occur, whether creating and sustaining an evil-producing universe reveals a defect in character is another question.
 Perhaps in creating a universe that includes great evil and suffering God displays a vice.
 Perhaps, for instance, his motivation for creating an evil-prone universe is so that he can play hero, or because he finds violence entertaining: “As flies to wanton boys are we to th’ gods.
 They kill us for their sport.”

 Non-Identity Theodicy resists this suggestion by claiming that God is motivated in creating by the virtue of grace.
 Adams identifies a gracious person as one with “a disposition to love which is not dependent on the merit of the person loved,” one who “sees what is valuable in the person he loves, and does not worry about whether it is more or less valuable than what could be found in someone else he might have loved.”

 God’s primary creative choice, according to Non-Identity Theodicy, is of a group of particular persons whom God finds loveable.
-Because God is gracious, his desire to love us is not conditional on us being more valuable than other creatures he could have created or on our existence allowing for the maximization of overall world value.
+Because God is gracious, his desire to love us is not on the condition that we are more valuable than other creatures he could have created or that our existence allows for the maximization of overall world value.
 Understanding God as gracious in this way is consonant with the tendency of religious worshippers to express gratitude to God for taking a particular interest in them despite their comparative deficiencies—“What are human beings that you are mindful of them, mortals that you care for them?”
 The virtue of grace may be foreign to some ethical sensitivities (to those of Plato and Leibniz, for instance), but if it is accepted as a component of the ethical ideal, then desiring to create and love persons vulnerable to significant evil and suffering can be just as fitting with the abundance of divine generosity as desiring to create and love the most valuable, most useful, or most well-off persons God could create.

-Adams likens God’s decision to create the actual universe to Adams’ own unabashedly preferring “the preservation of the human race…to its ultimate replacement by a more excellent species,” to human parents preferring to procreate a normal child rather than a genetically enhanced super-child, to an activist’s preference for a free society even if a totalitarian one would be better overall, and to a person breeding goldfish rather than more excellent beings.
-All of these examples are most naturally construed as including preferences not aimed at , and the first three examples can be naturally construed as including preferences not aimed at minimizing suffering.
+Adams likens God’s decision to create the actual universe to Adams’ own unabashed preference for “the preservation of the human race . . . to its ultimate replacement by a more excellent species,” to human parents preferring to procreate a normal child rather than a genetically enhanced super-child, to an activist’s preference for a free society even if a totalitarian one would be better overall, and to a person breeding goldfish rather than more excellent beings.
+All of these examples are most naturally construed as including preferences not aimed at maximizing value, and the first three examples can be naturally construed as including preferences not aimed at minimizing suffering.
 Intuitions are controversial here, but I join Adams in not thinking that he, the parents, the activist, or the goldfish breeder have—under otherwise normal circumstances—displayed a vice.